jamesY777/pose-estimation/README.md

 ### PoseModule
 *PoseModule.py* defines the main class that can be reused in other applications.
 The class name is *poseDetector*, it contains a few basic methods.
 This script can also be called itself which will perform the same function as *PoseEstimationMin.py*.

+To load the module and use the class, check the *testmodule.py*

 ### Ai Traniner
 *AiTrainer.py* is a simple application that calculte the RIGHT_ARM angle based on captured POSE.